UNIC-IFF/KNOB-BBF-Web-Application/README.md

 # Files description
 - app.py: the main file that operates the flask api and combines all the components
-- conf.ini: enviroment viariables for the FLASK API (undockerized)
 - defaults.env: enviroment viariables for the Docker/FLASK API (dockerized)
 - docker-compose: The docker-compose file that enables docker-compose command and builds the docker filer
 - static/swagger.json: Swagger is a set of open-source tools built around the OpenAPI Specification that can help design, build, document and consume REST APIs. swagger.json file is required to parameterize the apis and return the outputs.